Illustration of a residential townhouse in central London

 Residential Programme

-Based in the heart of Marylebone, our Residential Programme provides a safe and supportive home for young people aged 16–25 as they navigate recovery, rebuild their lives, and prepare for independent living.
+Based in the heart of Marylebone, our Residential Programme provides comfortable residential accommodation for young people aged 16–25 as they navigate recovery, rebuild their lives, and prepare for independent living.

 Living at Lions Campus means more than just having a place to stay.
-It means being part of a community that understands what you’re going through, with a dedicated team available around the clock to support you every step of the way.
+It means being part of a community that understands what you’re going through, with recovery assistants available throughout the day and through the night to support you every step of the way.

 Recovery isn’t linear, and independence takes time.
 Our programme meets each resident where they are, helping them build the confidence, resilience, and life skills they need to thrive.
 Here, young people don’t just recover—they grow, connect, and prepare for a future they can feel hopeful about.